Divisibility of binomial coefficients and generation of alternating groups: Introduction

 \section{Introduction}

 We will discuss several closely related problems.
 The first is an elementary problem concerning divisibility of binomial coefficients by primes.
-Consider the following condition that a positive integer $n$ might satisfy: \begin{enumerate} \item There exist primes $p$ and $r$ such that if $1\leq k\leq n-1$, then the binomial coefficient ${n \choose k}$ is divisible by at least one of $p$ or $r$.\end{enumerate} \begin{question} Does Condition (\ref{enu:BinomCond}) hold for all positive integers $n$? \end{question} We were led to ask Question~\ref{que:MainQBinom} by a problem on the alternating groups.
+Consider the following condition that a positive integer $n$ might satisfy: \begin{enumerate} \item There exist primes $p$ and $r$ such that if $1\leq k\leq n-1$, then the binomial coefficient ${n \choose k}$ is divisible by at least one of $p$ or $r$. \end{enumerate} \begin{question} Does Condition (\ref{enu:BinomCond}) hold for all positive integers $n$? \end{question}

+We were led to ask Question~\ref{que:MainQBinom} by a problem on the alternating groups.
 Indeed, we consider several related group-theoretic conditions on a positive integer $n$: \begin{enumerate}[resume] \item There exist primes $p$ and $r$ such that if $H<A_{n}$ is a proper subgroup, then the index $[A_{n}:H]$ is divisible by at least one of $p$ or $r$. \item [(2')] There exist primes $p$ and $r$ such that if $P$ is a Sylow $p$-subgroup and $R$ a Sylow $r$-subgroup of $A_{n}$, then $\left\langle P,R\right\rangle =A_{n}$. \item There exist a prime $p$ and a conjugacy class $D$ in $A_{n}$ consisting of elements of prime power order, such that if $P$ is a Sylow $p$-subgroup of $A_{n}$ and $d\in D$, then $\left\langle P,d\right\rangle =A_{n}$. \item There exist conjugacy classes $C$ and $D$ in $A_{n}$, both consisting of elements of prime power order, such that if $(c,d)\in C\times D$, then $\left\langle c,d\right\rangle =A_{n}$. \item There exist conjugacy classes $C$ and $D$ in $A_{n}$, both consisting of elements of prime order, such that if $(c,d)\in C\times D$, then $\left\langle c,d\right\rangle =A_{n}$. \end{enumerate} If we wish to specify one or both of the primes, then we may say that $n$ satisfies Condition~(1) with $p$, or that $n$ satisfies Condition~(1) with $p$ and $r$.
 We'll use similar language for the other conditions.

 Conditions~(\ref{enu:UnivGenCond}) and (\ref{enu:UnivGenCond}') are equivalent, and each condition in the above list implies the previous condition.
 That is, for any positive integer $n$ the following chain of implications holds, where the primes $p$ and $r$ may be held fixed.